Matt Harvey apologizes: 'I'm extremely embarrassed by my actions'

 [Join a Yahoo Daily Fantasy Baseball contest now]

-Harvey was scheduled to start Sunday before he no-showed Saturday and thus, was suspended.
-The New York Post’s Page Six had reported Harvey was partying until 4 a.m.
-Friday night.
+Harvey was scheduled to start on Sunday before he no-showed Saturday and thus, was suspended.
+The New York Post’s Page Six had reported Harvey was partying until 4 a.m. on Friday night.
 Harvey reportedly told the Mets he had a migraine.

 Here are Harvey’s opening remarks, via Anthony DiComo of MLB.com: